viczhuravlev/gauzy-react-app/README.md

 To initialize the project you have two options:

-1. Install [Node.js](https://nodejs.org) and [Yarn](https://classic.yarnpkg.com), run the command `yarn install --frozen-lockfile` to install the required dependencies, and run `yarn start` to start a local development server.
+1. Install [Node.js](https://nodejs.org), then, run `npm ci` to install the required dependencies, and run `npm run start` to start a local development server.

 2. Run `docker-compose up` to initialize it with [Docker](https://www.docker.com/).
+To use Husky, you'll need to install [Node.js](https://nodejs.org).

-To create a production build, run `yarn build`, and to serve it, run `yarn serve`.
+To create a production build, run `npm run build`, and to serve it, run `npm run serve`.

 <br>